 Mechanical, Electrical & Plumbing

-To achieve the greatest efficiencies, the mechanical, electrical and plumbing services for Burj Khalifa were developed in coordination during the design phase with cooperation of the architect, structural engineer and other consultant.
+In order to achieve the greatest efficiency, the mechanical, electrical and plumbing services for Burj Khalifa were developed in coordination during the design phase with the cooperation of the architect, structural engineer and other consultants.

 The tower's water system supplies an average of 946,000 litres (250,000 gallons) of water daily